opensourcedesign/opensourcedesign.github.io/docs/moderation-guide.md

    and Bluesky (skipped for edits and when the poster opted out via `announce_social: false` on the job form).

+If a submission is **closed without merging**, `job-rejected-email.yml` emails the submitter (same KV lookup), quotes the latest moderator comment on the PR when present, and records that a rejection notice was sent (so a later reopen and merge can still trigger the approval email).

 And later, on schedules:

 - **Reminders** (`job-reminder.yml`, Mondays 06:00 UTC) - posters of ageing